hyperledger-solang/solang/README.md

 llvm as the compiler backend.
 As a result, only the compiler front end needs to be written in rust.

-Solang targets Substrate, Hyperledger Burrow and ewasm.
+Solang targets Substrate and ewasm.

 Solang is under active development right now, and should be documented at the same time as the implementation.
 Please have a look at